webpro-nl/knip/docs/writing-a-plugin.md

 #### Note

-Knip's default patterns for test files probably cover enough for most test related tools, these don't need to be added in the plugin anymore:
+Knip's default patterns for test files probably cover enough for most test-related tools, these don't need to be added in the plugin anymore:

 - `**/*.{test,spec}.{js,jsx,ts,tsx,mjs,cjs}`